Anatomy of an e-commerce search query

 Product Type Search Queries

 Product type queries are used when the user knows the type of product they want but not which particular product they seek to buy.
-To handle this type of internal search, you should have detailed categorization and product labels in place.
+To handle this type of on-site search, you should have detailed categorization and product labels in place.
 You should also handle synonyms and alternate spellings within those product groupings.

 Users aren’t always looking for a product.
 Oftentimes, they are looking to solve specific problems and want a product that helps them take care of their problems.
 A good example would be someone looking to remove a stain from their carpet.
 That person isn’t looking for a cleaning product, they are looking for something to make the stain go away.

-Search engines should also handle auxiliary content search like that as often users will have a hard time finding these in the navigational links.
+Site search engines should also handle auxiliary content search like that as often users will have a hard time finding these in the navigational links.
 What this means is that your search should go beyond product pages.
 Oftentimes, people want specific information that assists their decision purchase.
 This type of information isn’t often present in the first level navigation menu or the footer.
 Hence, many visitors will use your internal search engine to find pages.

 Query Qualifiers to Delineate the Boundaries of the User’s Search